EdgarRicardo/laravelBlog/README.md

 ## Laravel Blog

-Laravel back-end for an application web
+Laravel back-end for a blog application web.